 Staff undertook some further research to assist the EPDP Team in its deliberations, and we found an example, detailed below, from the UK Information Commissioner’s Office web-site, which may provide some further insight into what is considered a 6(1)(b) legal basis.

+You have a lawful basis for processing if: you have a contract with the individual and you need to process their personal data to comply with your obligations under the contract. you haven’t yet got a contract with the individual, but they have asked you to do something as a first step (eg provide a quote) and you need to process their personal data to do what they ask.
+It does not apply if you need to process one person’s details but the contract is with someone else.
+It does not apply if you take pre-contractual steps on your own initiative or at the request of a third party.

+[emphasis added]

 When is processing ‘necessary’ for a contract?

 ‘Necessary’ does not mean that the processing must be essential for the purposes of performing a contract or taking relevant pre- contractual steps.
 However, it must be a targeted and proportionate way of achieving that purpose.
 This lawful basis does not apply if there are other reasonable and less intrusive ways to meet your contractual obligations or take the steps requested.